-If you are facing criminal charges and require legal representation, it is crucial to contact a Suffolk County criminal defense attorney.
-At the Law Offices of Jason Bassett, P.C., our skilled criminal defense attorney Jason Bassett has extensive experience in handling various types of criminal cases and possesses a deep understanding of the complexities of the legal system.
+If you have been charged or convicted and require legal representation, it is crucial to contact a Suffolk County criminal defense attorney.
+At the Law Offices of Jason Bassett, P.C., our skilled criminal defense attorney Jason Bassett has extensive experience in handling various types of criminal cases and possesses a deep understanding of the legal system.
 Our team is dedicated to protecting your rights and interests.
 To schedule a consultation, please reach us at (631) 259-6060.

 What Happens On The Day of Sentencing?